AdobeDocs/experience-manager-65-lts.en/help/assets/carousel-banners.md

     * Select **[!UICONTROL Quickview]**.

-        * If you are an Experience Manager Sites and Ecommerce customer, select the Product Picker icon (magnifying glass) to open the Select Product page.
+        * If you are an Experience Manager Sites customer, select the Product Picker icon (magnifying glass) to open the Select Product page.
 Select the product that you want to use, then select the check mark in the upper-right corner of the page so you can return to the carousel banner editor.
-        * If you are not an Experience Manager Sites or Ecommerce customer
+        * If you are not an Experience Manager Sites customer

             * See [Identify hotspot variables](#identifying-hotspot-and-image-map-variables) if you want to define these variables.
             * Then, manually enter the SKU value.
 In the SKU Value text field, type the product's SKU (Stock Keeping Unit), which is a unique identifier for each distinct product or service that you offer.
 The entered SKU value automatically populates the variable portion of the Quickview template so that the system knows to associate the tapped hotspot with a particular SKU's Quickview.